viasky657/Chimera-LLM/To-do List.md

 Steps to Train Custom LCM Byte Latent Model List (TO-DO List) []
 1. Add Images (https://storage.googleapis.com/openimages/web/index.html) and Videos (https://github.com/OpenGVLab/InternVideo/tree/main/Data/InternVid and https://huggingface.co/datasets/OpenGVLab/InternVid-Full and https://zhenglinpan.github.io/sakuga_dataset_webpage/) to abstract Conceptual learning Model with Binary encoder (Meta) instead of autotransformer (Sonar Encoder and Decoder).
 (Added code needed for training but need to train) []
-2. MRI Emotion Dataset: https://osf.io/26rhz/, Love emotion dataset: https://pmc.ncbi.nlm.nih.gov/articles/PMC4327739/figure/F1/,
+2. MRI Emotion Dataset Fear/Nuetral: https://osf.io/26rhz/, Love emotion dataset: https://pmc.ncbi.nlm.nih.gov/articles/PMC4327739/figure/F1/, Emotion Dataset: Happy, Sad, Fear, Nuetral, Angry: https://med.stanford.edu/content/dam/sm/scsnl/documents/Zhang_BigData_EmotionalDevelopment_2019.pdf (IMPORTANT ETHICAL CLARIFICATIONS: This is ONLY TO MONITOR the LLM MRI-SCAN BRAIN MODEL TO BE SURE THAT IT DOES NOT HAVE HUMAN-LIKE SENTIENCE AND TO BE NOTIFIED IN THE EXTREMELY-RARE UNINTENDED EVENT THAT THE LLM GAINS IT SOMEHOW AS AN EMERGENT BEHAVIOR DURING TRAINING.
+TO CLARIFY, THESE DATASETS ARE NOT BEING USED TO TRAIN AN LLM TO SIMULATE HUMAN EMOTIONS.THE PURPOSE OF THIS LLM PROGRAM IS TO SERVE HUMANS AND NOT TO REPLICATE HUMAN BEHAVIOR.)
-3.
+3. MRI Deep Sleep NREM Dataset: https://www.jneurosci.org/content/42/12/2503?utm_source=chatgpt.com, https://www.jneurosci.org/contefnt/jneuro/42/12/2503/F4.large.jpg
 5. Add Smell Dataset training to SONAR (https://github.com/innovationcore/smell-datasets) [X]
 6. Add General Sound Dataset training to SONAR (https://github.com/audioset/ontology/issues/9). []
 7. Add Touch (tactile feel) Dataset to SONAR (https://huggingface.co/datasets/mlfu7/Touch-Vision-Language-Dataset) and this touch dataset: (https://drive.google.com/drive/folders/1QOvbkIZtpJpz4Ry_Zg3ouXX-zLJNqu9m). []